FAMILY-OFFICE

 We recruit CIOs for Private and Family Offices where one accountable owner is required for mandate, governance, and risk decisions.
+Oplu focuses on families that need a calm, disciplined operator who can own the investment system end-to-end.

 This is often a discreet search.
 Many CIO hires are replacement or transition hires, where confidentiality and staged disclosure matter as much as diligence.